Deepwater sculpin: Diet

+Reproduction

+Spawning of deepwater sculpin is poorly described, but evaluations of gonadal development suggests that spawning consists of a singular event over a prolonged period in Lake Ontario.
 Deepwater sculpin eggs hatch from November to August, peaking in March.
 Larvae are initially pelagic, staying in the water column above the reach of their adults.
 Beginning in July, larvae that have grown to 2 cm go through metamorphosis and settle to the bottom.
 Fish are thought to reach maturity at three years for females and two years for males.

-Deepwater sculpin are a significant food source for other fish including lake trout (Salvelinus namaycush) and burbot (Lota lota).
-They are an intermediate host for the parasites Bothriocephalus cuspidatus, and Proteocephalus sp. which also are found in the crustaceans they eat and the fish species that prey on them.

-The deepwater sculpin is an indicator species for the health of the deepwater communities in the lakes where it occurs.
-It is of special interest to those interested in zoogeography.
+Management

-The deepwater sculpin is classified as of Least Concern by the IUCN based on the apparent stability of the population.
+The deepwater sculpin is classified as of Least Concern by the IUCN based on the apparent stability populations globally.
 In Canada, it is considered a species at risk under the Species at Risk Act.
-Threats include habitat loss, lake eutrophication, invasive species, and water pollution.
+Current threats include habitat loss, lake eutrophication, invasive species, and water pollution.

+Although not directly used by humans, deepwater sculpin are a significant food source for other fish including lake trout (Salvelinus namaycush) and burbot.
+They are also an intermediate host for the parasites Bothriocephalus cuspidatus, and Proteocephalus sp. which are found in crustaceans they consume and other fish that prey upon them.
+The deepwater sculpin is also an indicator species for deepwater lake communities where it occurs.
+It is considered a model organism to those interested in zoogeography.